ICE Deportation is on the Rise in Georgia

 - If you have an ICE deportation attorney, have their information available to friends and family so they can be notified.

-Even as an undocumented immigrant, you have the right to take care of everything on this list.
+Even as an undocumented immigrant in the United States, you have the right to take care of everything on this list.
 Be knowledgeable that the Trump Administration has released executive orders on state-wide enforcement whereby all unauthorized immigrants, no matter where you live, could be deported.

 The Detainment and Deportation Process can Happen Suddenly and Last Months or Years

 The Trump Administration is taking fast action on undocumented immigrants to deport them, especially if they have a criminal record.
 Deporting individuals can take months or years to conclude.
 Immigration Court proceedings can be complicated, as the removal process can be complicated.
-Individuals facing deportation should not go through this process without the aid of an experienced immigration lawyer.
-Immigration court hearings are handled like a trial.
+Individuals facing deportation should not go through this process without the aid of an experienced immigration attorney.
+Immigration court hearings are handled like a trial before an immigration judge.

 Nationwide, there are more than 500,000 cases involving deportations, bond reviews, and asylum claims.
 To apply for a bond you can request a bond hearing where a judge will investigate your eligibility and determine if you are a flight risk or a risk to society.